How Much Money Do YouTubers Make in 2019? (And How)

 Like This Article?
 Share It With Your Friends

-These bloggers then add their affiliate links in the description section of the video.
+They then ask the readers to click on the link if they wish to buy the product or service.
 Whenever someone buys a product using this link, they earn a commission for the same.

 It is very difficult to judge your affiliate earnings as it depends on the below factors.